LucLgdm/GeeksforGeeks/README.md

 # GeeksforGeeks
-GeeksforGeeks is a website to lear to code.
+GeeksforGeeks is a website to learn to code.
 It offers a lot of problem with various difficulty.
 In these problems there are classical algorithms to know.

 https://www.geeksforgeeks.org/explore?page=1&sortBy=submissions&utm_source=auth&utm_medium=profile&utm_campaign=empty-data